Fox-Design-Agency/micro-gen/README.md

 - Do you want helpers?
   - this will generate the generic files that assist with microservice responses
 - How Many subservices?
   - this project breaks up the microservice into small sub services that try to focus on a single element, sometimes the subdivision here works out well where the DB dictates how many sub services there will be.
-Route Handlers can inherit as many sub services as you want, so just plan ahead and divide correcly, else your files will likely become unmanagable.
+Route Handlers can inherit as many sub services as you want, so just plan ahead and divide correctly, else your files will likely become unmanageable.
 - sub services questions
   - if you need a db layer and crud are the main considerations to think about for sub services.
   - the db layer will also gen a validation layer that is currently difficult to hook up, more template comments will be added in the future.